Yeti-Media/anakin-daemons/README-PatternMatching.txt

 PatternMatching

 Starts N threads and process requests to add, delete or update trainers to the cache, and to process pattern matching requests.
 This application only uses data from the db.
+The program can be shutdown with the command stop (or "action":"stop" in json).

 the following commands must be runned from the bin/Debug or bin/Release folders (just once per session)